 (separate attachment – no change)

+(10) Broad scope license limits (for use in subsection (h) of this section).

+Figure: 25 TAC §289.252(jj)(10)

 (separate attachment - new)

 (kk) Requirements for the issuance of specific licenses for a medical facility or educational institution to produce Positron Emission Tomography (PET) radioactive drugs for noncommercial transfer to licensees in its consortium.

-(1) A license application will be approved if the agency determines that an application from a medical facility or educational institution to produce PET radioactive drugs for noncommercial transfer to licensees in its consortium authorized for medical use in accordance with §289.256 of this title includes:
+(1) A license application will be approved if the department determines that an application from a medical facility or educational institution to produce PET radioactive drugs for noncommercial transfer to licensees in its consortium authorized for medical use in accordance with §289.256 of this title includes:

 (A) a request for authorization for the production of PET radionuclides or evidence of an existing license issued in accordance with this section, the NRC, or another agreement states requirements for a PET radionuclide production facility within its consortium from which it receives PET radionuclides;